appium/appium-espresso-driver/README.md

 Performs IME action on the _currently focused_ edit element.

 Very often Android developers use [onEditorAction](https://developer.android.com/reference/android/widget/TextView.OnEditorActionListener.html#onEditorAction(android.widget.TextView,%20int,%20android.view.KeyEvent)) callback with `actionId` argument to implement actions handling, for example, when `Search` or `Done` button is pressed on the on-screen keyboard.
-This mobile extension is supposed to emulate the invokation of such callback on the focused element.
+This mobile extension is supposed to emulate the invocation of such callback on the focused element.

 #### Arguments